aaguilerav/counter/README.md

 ### Implementation of a generic counter using simple loops

-On the other hand, if we try to solve this using simple loops, the implementation is a little bit more tricky:
+On the other hand, if we try to solve this using simple loops, the implementation is a little tricky:

 ```java
 static void genericCounterNonRecursive(int maxLevel, int[] sequence) {